-19 features you actually need for Facebook marketing (the ultimate list)
+19 native Facebook features that can boost your marketing campaigns (the ultimate list)

 Facebook is packed with lots of bells and whistles for marketers.
 Check out the top 20 features that can turn your marketing campaigns into a smooth and easy journey

 21 minute read

 - Search published posts for specific phrases and insights

 - Filter your page posts by type